- Beauty Glossary

 When we talk about green tea extract, we're referring to the botanical derived from the leaves and buds of the tea plant, Camellia sinensis.
-Green tea extract is high in concentration, and therefore a very popular ingredient within anti-aging and acne treatments.
-In fact, clinical studies have found that green tea extract is bursting with powerful polyphenols, which offer both antioxidant, anti-bacterial and anti-inflammatory properties, as well as caffeine and tannins, which work to decrease puffiness.
+Green tea extract is high in concentration, and therefore a very popular ingredient within anti-ageing and acne treatments.
+In fact, clinical studies have found that green tea extract is bursting with powerful polyphenols, which offer both antioxidant, anti-bacterial, and anti-inflammatory properties, as well as caffeine and tannins, which work to decrease puffiness.

 Is green tea good for skin?

 Green tea is a major player when it comes to skincare and delivers a host of skin-perfecting benefits.
 As well as defending skin against damage caused by free radicals, it's known to help treat a variety of dermatological conditions, such as acne, rosacea, psoriasis, viral warts, and even skin cancer.

 Green tea can also minimise signs of sun damage, hyperpigmentation and fine lines, making it an anti-ageing powerhouse, whilst its anti-inflammatory and anti-bacterial properties are great for soothing skin and reducing sebum.

 No!
 Green tea is actually packed with hydrating and moisturising qualities.
 Whilst it can be used to regulate oily complexions, it's also a great source of vitamin E which prevents dryness.

 Who should use green tea?

 Good news, everybody can reap the benefits that green tea has to offer.
 Green tea extract in the form of topical skincare is suitable for all skin types, unless you are known to have a hypersensitivity to it.